KcAcoZhang/LGRe/README.md

 # LGRe
 Temporal Knowledge Graph Completion.

-The official code of LGRe submitted to ICONIP 2024
+The official code of LGRe accepted in ICONIP 2024.

-Learning Granularity Representation for Temporal Knowledge Graph Completion (Submitted)
+Learning Granularity Representation for Temporal Knowledge Graph Completion.

 ## Commands
 ### Training and Testing: